vitmalina/bela/docs/begin.md

 # begin

-start a group
+Start a group of commands

 ## Syntax

 ```js
 bela.begin(name, options)
 ```
-Does not modify the subject
+Does not modify the subject.

 ## Usage